erick-adl/marvel_app_flutter/README.md

 7. Voila, now you can start the application, first navigate inside screeshot folder:
     ```
     cd marvel_app
+    flutter run --release
+    or
+    To run the application you can press F5.

     ```
-   To run the application you can press F5.

 8. If you want to run this app on iOS, navigate to
     ```